 Private Loans to cover the cost of a commercial bar preparation course and living expenses during the period immediately after graduation are available.
 For more information about obtaining a bar loan, please contact the Law School Financial Aid Office.

 The Pro Bono Program requires all students enrolled since August 2010 to complete at least 30 hours of pre-approved pro bono work between the completion of the first year curriculum and the end of the third month of the student’s last semester of law school and to submit a signed and completed Pro Bono Program Hour Log Form (PDF) to the Career Services Office for verification.

 All graduating students need to schedule a “Post-Graduation Planning Appointment” to have your resume and cover letter reviewed and to discuss post-graduation career plans and strategies for obtaining your professional goals.

-All graduating students should complete an initial Graduate Placement Survey - Class of 2014 Graduate Placement Survey
+All graduating students should complete the Graduate Placement Survey (2015) (PDF).

 Welcome into the UMass Law Alumni Family!
 Remember, you will always be a member of the UMass Law Alumni Association.

 Once you graduate, make sure you stay up to date on what is happening at the law school by visiting our webpage, liking the UMass Law Alumni Association page on Facebook, and connecting with the UMass Law Alumni Association on LinkedIn.

 We want to stay in touch with you!
 If you move or change your e-mail address, don't forget to let us know by sending us an e-mail (email@example.com).
 As an alum, you are able to keep your umassd e-mail address.
 You will be asked to renew your address every year.